o-biotech/public-web-docs/docs/cloud-apps/integrate-iot-api.md

 hide_table_of_contents: true
 ---

-# Integrating with IoT Ensemble APIs Overview
+# Integrating with OpenBiotech APIs Overview

 Serving as a reverse proxy, an API Proxy processor makes it possible to access APIs without divulging sensitive security keys.